developer-zebra/developer-zebra-site/src/devicetracker/2-1/guide/setup/index.md

 > Use of a StageNow profile which combines installation and configuration into a single profile is not supported.
 Two separate profiles need to be created:
 1. Install Device Tracker application and start the service.
-2. Configurre Device Tracker settings.
+2. Configure Device Tracker settings.

 **Steps to create StageNow profile to automatically bypass the device Battery Optimization pop-up message:**
 1. Open [StageNow](https://www.zebra.com/us/en/support-downloads/software/utilities/stagenow.html) on a PC.